LexApp/nodejs-challenge/README.md

 We are looking for people who can build great software, so we created this challenge to test your skills.

 ## Brief
 Lex users want to report to moderators posts that are inappropriate.
 The moderators want to be more efficient in resolving these reports.
-They decided to build a software that can automate their processes — the software that you're going to develop.
+We decided to build a software that can automate their processes — the software that you're going to develop.

 Your task is to provide APIs for a frontend application that satisfies all [Product requirements](#product-requirements) described below.